 Overtime work for an employee should not exceed on average 8 hours per week in a period of 4 consecutive months and at the most 12 consecutive months which has been agreed via a collective agreement.
 An employee’s average weekly working time including overtime should not exceed 48 hours.

 The number of hours of maximum permissible overtime work in a year does not include overtime work for which the employee received compensatory leave or which he performed during urgent repair work or work without which the risk of an accident at work or large-scale damage could arise according to a special regulation.

 An employee can perform overtime work up to the maximum extent of 150 hours in a calendar year and can voluntarily work for a maximum of 400 hours of overtime.

 Pay – Employees are entitled to regular wages and a wage surcharge of 25 percent of average earnings for overtime work and 35 percent of the average earnings in case of hazardous activities.

 An employer may, in agreement with employees, provide time off in lieu, no later than 4 calendar months following the month in which the overtime work was performed, in which case the employee will not be entitled to wage surcharge for the overtime work.
 Labour Code Act No. 311/2001 Coll., § 97 and 121.

 Night work is a work shift that is performed within the time period between 22:00 hours and 06:00 hours.
 An employee is said to work in the night shift if the work is performed for consecutive 3 hours at night or 500 hours at night in a calendar year.

 An employer must ensure that an employee should have a minimum rest duration of 12 consecutive hours within 24 hours.
-Labor Code, 2001, § 92.

-Surcharge for work on Saturday
+Premium for work on Saturday

-Surcharge for Work on Sunday
+Premium for work on Sunday